emilkowalski/vaul/README.md

 `modal`: When `false`it allows to interact with elements outside of the drawer without closing it.
 Defaults to`true`.

+`preventScrollRestoration`: When `true` it prevents scroll restoration when the drawer is closed after a navigation happens inside of it.
+Defaults to `true`.

 ### Trigger

 The button that opens the dialog.
 [Props](https://www.radix-ui.com/docs/primitives/components/dialog#trigger).